 What to Wear and Pack

 When hiking to Laguna Radian and the other lakes during this day hike in Huaraz, you should also take 3L of water, snacks, lunch, sunglasses, sunscreen and a hat.
+Below, you’ll find some other useful gear to have on this hike.

 Bonus Tips For the Laguna Radian, Mullaca, Caruac & Ahuac (Four Lagunas) Trek